BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Dnsmasq forwards DNS queries to CoreDNS for certain domains and to the VPC’s DNS server for the rest.

-### Lots of ASGs
+### Lots of AutoScalingGroups

-We had a dozen ASGs per cluster.
+We had a dozen AutoScalingGroups per cluster.
 This is both for resiliency and because we use Spot instances.
 With Spot instance reclaims, we needed to have a lot of instance types and family types: m5.4xlarge, c5.4xlarge, m5n.8xlarge, etc.
-This is an autoscaler recommendation to split ASGs so that [each ASG has the same amount of RAM and number of CPU cores](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#using-mixed-instances-policies-and-spot-instances) when using mixed instances policies.
+This is an autoscaler recommendation to split AutoScalingGroups so that [each ASG has the same amount of RAM and number of CPU cores](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/README.md#using-mixed-instances-policies-and-spot-instances) when using mixed instances policies.
 As a result, we had ASGs like:

 * spot_4x_32Gb
 * spot_4x_64Gb
 * spot_4x_128Gb

-**Lots of ASGs doesn’t work well**
+**Lots of AutoScalingGroups doesn’t work well**

 [AZ rebalancing](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#AutoScalingBehavior.InstanceUsage) doesn’t work anymore when using more than one ASG.
 It becomes totally unpredictable and uncontrollable.
 It is even a total nightmare with a dozen ASGs.